dlion/domenicoluciani/_posts/2021-09-07-hello-vmware.md

 lang: en
 ---

 Two years ago I completely changed my life joining [Thoughtworks](https://www.thoughtworks.com/).

-I moved abroad (Spain) and I grew so much in so many levels that it's difficult to explain it.
+I moved abroad (Spain) and I grew so much in so many levels that it's difficult to explain it...

 I started to speak everyday in another language.
 (ENG)